danog/MadelineProtoDocs/docs/API_docs/constructors/updateStickerSets.md

-Installed stickersets have changed, the client should refetch them using [messages.getAllStickers](https://core.telegram.org/method/messages.getAllStickers)
+Installed stickersets have changed, the client should refetch them as [described in the docs](https://core.telegram.org/api/stickers#installing-stickersets).

 ### Attributes: